The majority of small to medium businesses use social media marketing in order to drive the growth of their business.

 Not every question is equal, however.
 Some words work better than others when it comes to constructing your questions.

 This is why it helps to keep a record of any post you see that is receiving a lot of engagement.
-It’ll allow for you to spot creative word usage.
+It’ll allow you to spot creative word usage.

 The data shown might provide you with a good guideline in terms of what works best, but testing will let you know what actually works for your own audience.